 Sep9

-Matthew 19:13-15.Working
+Matthew 19:13-15..Ready

 19:13 Then (Having rebuffed the powerful Pharisees-(New) little children were brought to Jesus for him to place his hands on them and pray for them.
-(We see the same thing today in parents bringing their babies to be dedicated to Christ/baptised, and prayed over by their pastors and elders.-(New) But the disciples rebuked those who brought them. (i.e. “You can’t be interrupting the Lord with these babies while He’s trying to teach, what’s wrong with you.”-(New) The Greek implies many, a whole bunch of parents lining up.)
+(We see the same thing today in parents bringing their babies to be dedicated to Christ though baptism and being prayed over by their pastors and elders.-(New) But the disciples rebuked those who brought them. (i.e. “You can’t be interrupting the Lord with these babies while He’s trying to teach, what’s wrong with you.”-(New) The Greek implies many, a whole bunch of parents lining up.)
 14 Jesus said, Let the little children come to me, (In both faith and infant baptism-(New) and do not hinder them, for the kingdom of heaven belongs to such as these.”
 (Can also apply to actual babies who had died before the age of accountability.–(New) 15 When he had placed his hands on them, (Prayed over them that they may be strong in the Law, faithful in their marriage, abundant in good works, faith-Saving conversion to Him.-(New) he went on from there.
 (For Complete Expository See Book)

 Extended Sermons